 While it can reach over 100’ in its home in S and SE China and parts south, Schima in our area might reach 20 to 40’ in that many years.
 That’s just a guess.
 On a recent trip to China, I was just plain lucky to catch the species in full bloom, June 17, 2007, on a mountain road near Linghai.

 Our conclusion: This an interesting plant, one rarely encountered in southern gardens.
 It appears to have interesting horticultural potential across a wide band of the South.
-Dr. Tom Ranney of North Carolina State University has crossed Franklinia (also in the Theaceae) with Schima and I’ve seen the plants in bloom and they were quite stunning.
-Schimilinias!
-Gordonia X Schimas are a possibility.
+Dr. Tom Ranney of North Carolina State University has crossed Franklinia (also in the Theaceae) with Schima and Gordonia and they perform well in our garden.
+Schimilinias and Gordilinia!
+Gordonia X Schimas are a possibility?
 The big question is has anyone ever crossed Schima with Camellia?
-Everyone will want a Schimamellia, don’t you think?
+Some might ask why?
+But really, I bet everyone will want a Schimamellia, don’t you think?
 Just that name will sell it.